Skip to Content

 Andersen makes two adjustable ball hitches – the EZHitch and the RapidHitch.
 (Photo: Anderson Hitches)

-We also want to point you to our post on how to hitch a trailer to tow it safely, for anyone who might want a refresher on safe hitching/towing.
+We also want to direct you to our post on how to hitch a trailer to tow it safely, for anyone who may need a refresher on safe hitching and towing techniques.

 And finally, if you’ve used an Andersen hitch (or the levelers), how was your experience?
 As always, we’d love to hear your thoughts based on your own personal use in the comments section below.